 In the reference section authors should use one of the following citation style: APA Style®.
+Currently this is the 7th edition.
 It must be used consistently and authorship of cited works is adequately attributed, with all information necessary to locate cited material included.
 (The APA kindly provide a free short online tutorial designed for those who have no previous knowledge of APA Style®.)

 The articles from journals can be cited in the following style which need to include the article URL:

 O’Riordan, S., & Palmer, S. (2017).
 An International Perspective on Coaching Psychology: Education, Practice and Development as a Profession.
 European Journal of Applied Positive Psychology, 1, 4, 1-5. http://www.nationalwellbeingservice.org/volumes/volume-1-2017/volume-1-article-4/